boots-edu/textbook/source/original/week8.md

 _Jest _ is a test runner and testing framework that works with javascript and Typescript

 * To create tests in a project that is already configured for jest, we create files with the word ‘test' in their filename (i.e. myprogram.test.ts)
-  * Note: This can be changed, but our projects will be pre\-configured to work this way.
+  * Note: This can be changed, but our projects will be pre-configured to work this way.
 * Running jest on the command line by itself within the project folder will run tests in all properly named files.
 * Running jest on the command line with the name of the file (without the test.ts) will run tests in only that file.
 * Running jest on the command line with –coverage will produce a coverage report.